bernie-skipole/indipydriver/docs/source/usage/example1.rst

         # temperature being reported every ten seconds.

 In summary.
-You create any objects, functions, variables needed to operate your hardware, and these can be inserted into the IPyDriver constructor.
+You create any objects or functions needed to operate your hardware, and these can be inserted into the IPyDriver constructor.

 You would typically create your own child class of IPyDriver, overiding methods: